djhui/MicroPython_ESP32_psRAM_LoBo/README.md

+# MicroPython for ESP32

-# MicroPython for ESP32-WROVER with 4MB of psRAM
+# with support for 4MB of psRAM

+---

+**This repository can be used to build MicroPython for modules with psRAM as well as for regular ESP32 modules without psRAM.**

+For building with **psRAM** support, special wersions of *esp-idf* and *Xtensa toolchain* are needed (included).
+Otherwize, standart *esp-idf* and toolchain can be used.

 ---